filtoor/cnft-spam-filter/package/README.md

 All code is released under the [MIT license](https://opensource.org/license/mit/) -- go crazy.

-Solana/USDC donations are appreciated but not required by any means:
+Solana asset donations are appreciated but not required by any means:

-`solarnius.sol`
+`filtoor.sol`